BIGBOOTYKOUSHIK/Software/README.md

 The keypad shows digits in a familiar phone layout with a `0` key and larger **Submit** and **Cancel** buttons beneath.
 A **Menu** button appears on every screen so you can always return to the main menu.
 When Dev mode is active the button changes to **Normal** which restores your regular progress.

+While playing in Dev mode, each card faintly shows its hidden value, allowing you to quickly test how the game behaves once all pairs are matched.